vuongducphuong/documentation/content/applications/finance/accounting/get_started/chart_of_accounts.rst

 .. image:: chart_of_accounts/trial-balance.png
    :align: center
-   :alt: Account Groups in the Trial Balance in Odoo Accounting
+   :alt: Account Groups in the Trial Balance in Leansoft Accounting

 Allow reconciliation
 --------------------